4.9-Stars

 It’s time to introduce an average ceiling fan.
 They are common in almost every Australian home, regardless of financial circumstances.
 They rotate silently and push down the cold air to keep you and your room cooler.

-When you return home from the scorching heat outside, it would not be viable to sit under an AC, as you might catch a cold.
+When you return home from the scorching heat outside, Sitting under an AC would not be viable, as you might catch a cold.
 That’s where fans come in handy, as they allow you to cool down without getting sick.

 Cost Of A Ceiling Fan